Living rural in the city is great – you can do it, too.

 The reason they start pursuing food at our outdoor tables and patios is rather sympathetic, actually.
 The fact is, these nuisance wasps are workers – and males – and it’s the end of the season.
 They’ve served their purpose of gathering food for the larvae, so they’re no longer getting nectar rewards.
 Starving, they’re looking for anything sweet to eat.

 In any case, that’s not the only way in which the female wasps cut off the males.
-They also “stuff” them into cells to keep them from poaching food.
+They also “stuff” them into cells to keep them from poaching food (an article from 1997).

 One September, my parents’ neighbour’s tree was dropping apples all over the ground.
 This was easy fodder for hungry wasps (and rabbits).
 They were peacefully intent on imbibing the fallen fruit – and, like moose in Sweden, were a little drunk too.